-Our feet are complex structures that contain over 25 percent of all the bones in our body.
+Our feet are complex structures that contain over 25 percent of all the bones in our bodies.
 Each foot has twenty-six bones that bear all the weight applied in the course of walking, running, jumping, and dancing.
 The bones of the foot are susceptible to injuries, including breaks or fractures.

 The usual cause of this injury is a sudden, forceful impact to one of the bones in the foot.
 Which bone is affected depends on the nature of the impact and whether there is an underlying medical condition that has weakened the bones and made them prone to fractures.
 Repeated stress placed on the bones can cause what is known as a stress fracture.
 Stress fractures are commonly seen in athletes and soldiers, but can affect anyone.

 Children seem to be more susceptible to broken foot bones.
 This is due to the fact that during childhood, the tendons and ligaments are stronger than the bones and cartilage.
 As the child grows into adulthood the bones become much stronger than the ligaments and tendons.
-For example, an injury that may break a bone in a child’s foot may only sprain an adult’s foot.
+An injury that may break a bone in a child’s foot may only sprain an adult’s foot.
 As long as the fracture does not involve the growth plates, it generally heals quickly and without complications.

 Broken Foot Symptoms

-The symptoms of a broken foot are more intense than those of a sprained ankle.
-They include:
+The symptoms of a broken foot include:

 - Deformity of the foot